 Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

-And then Legolas knew.
+And Legolas had known.

 “I must find Eowyn,” he said.